-Beaches in Mahe
+The best beaches in Mahe

 I will probably write a separate post about the best beaches in Mahe, but here I’ll mention that my absolute favourite beach for swimming and snorkelling was the Port Launay.
 I also enjoyed the Beau Vallon beach and the Takamaka beach.

-Things to do in Mahe
+Things to do in Mahe, Seychelles

 There are plenty of things to do in Mahe besides swimming and snorkelling: you can hike, go fruit shopping to the fruit & fish market in Victoria, buy a diving tour to a nearby island, go inside the Morne Seychellois park and much more.